a-fink/react-flags-project/README.md

 ## Recently Completed Improvements
 - Light mode / dark mode choice is now stored in session storage so it persists through page refresh / redirect
-- Country data is now pulled from the API once per day and stored in session storage, with triggers to fetch new data if stored data is out of date
+- Country data is now pulled from the API once per day and stored in session storage, with triggers to fetch a new version if it's out of date
 - Searching and filtering operations are now run against stored data rather than making a new API call each time

 ## Planned Future Improvements